Muddiman Committee: The reports

-The Minority Report declared by nonofficials that the Act of 1919 had failed, and that they need a Constitution that has a permanent basis with a provision for automatic progress in the future.
+The Minority Report declared by nonofficials that the Government of India Act 1919 had failed, and that they need a Constitution that has a permanent basis with a provision for automatic progress in the future.

 Submitted in September 1925, the combination of these reports recommended the appointment of a Royal Commission.

 Lord Birkenhead, the Secretary of State for India, stated that actions would be taken on the basis of the majority report.